stanford-rc/www.sherlock.stanford.edu/src/docs/advanced-topics/job-management.md

 ## Job submission limits

 Sherlock enforces limits on the number of jobs that can be in queue at any given time, to ensure fair access to resources for all users.

+!!! tip "Checking current limits"

+    Run `sh_part` to see the current submission limits for each partition.

+### Queue limits

-When those limits are reached, job submissions will fail with errors like:
+When the per-user or per-group queue limit is reached, job submissions will fail with:

 ``` shell
 sbatch: error: MaxSubmitJobsPerAccount